yfp-c/eng103a_docker/README.md

 `docker run -d -p 99:80 nginx`This will port forward to port 99, so to enter the site type in on your browser `localhost:99`

-`docker run -d -p 4000:4000 docs/docker.github.io` - runs official docker documentation in a container, can be run offline
+`docker run -d -p 4000:4000 docs/docker.github.io` - runs official docker documentation in a container, can be run offline.